 Fleece Pull Over

-Hands and fingers are the areas that will get the most cold.
+Hands and fingers are the areas that will get the coldest.
 Investing in a good set of gloves will keep you warm.
 I like to wear a pair of glove liners under my gloves.
-This ensures maximum warmth and are great to work with when bulky gloves get in the way.
+This ensures maximum warmth and is great to work with when bulky gloves get in the way.
 You can take off your main pair of gloves and use the glove liners to start a fire or ignite the cookset for a hot meal or cup of tea.